GRANT COUNTY HISTORICAL SOCIETY

-The Grant County Historical Society meets quarterly in January, April, July, and October on the third Wednesday of each month at 7 p.m.
-Meetings feature programs about our community’s history and other related topics.
+The Grant County Historical Society meets at 6:15 p.m. on the third Wednesday of each month from February to November.
+Meetings usually are held at Marion Public Library and feature programs, planning, and topics related to our county's history.
 Field trips are periodically scheduled, and special meetings may be called.
-Please visit the Grant County Historical Society’s Facebook page for detailed information about meetings.
+Please visit the Grant County Historical Society’s website for detailed information about meetings.

 Artifacts collected by the Grant County Historical Society are given to the Marion Public Library for museum display.
 The Museum is a department of Marion Public Library, and its in the historic Carnegie building at 600 S. Washington St., Marion.
 Society members volunteer as docents when there are traveling exhibits in the Museum.

 Understanding our own personal history and our locality’s history provides a good base for interpreting national and world events.